 The RegionSplitter tool is provided with HBase, and uses a SplitAlgorithm to determine split points for you.
 As parameters, you give it the algorithm, desired number of regions, and column families.
-It includes two split algorithms.
+It includes three split algorithms.
 The first is the HexStringSplit algorithm, which assumes the row keys are hexadecimal strings.
-The second, UniformSplit, assumes the row keys are random byte arrays.
+The second is the DecimalStringSplit algorithm, which assumes the row keys are decimal strings in the range 000000000 to 999999999.
+The third, UniformSplit, assumes the row keys are random byte arrays.
 You will probably need to develop your own SplitAlgorithm, using the provided ones as models.

-68.6.
+71.6.
 Online Region Merges